telerik/winforms-docs/cloud-integration/aws/ses.md

 ````

->note If you do not have an AWS account in Visual Studio please check the[Getting Started]({%slug cloud-services/aws/getting-started%}) article.
+>tip If you do not have an AWS account in Visual Studio please check the[Getting Started]({%slug cloud-services/aws/getting-started%}) article.

 ## Step 3: Add the code to the application